-Family values and the traditional structure of Mongolian families
+Family values and the traditional structure of Mongolian families in the countryside

 For centuries, most Mongolians lived as nomads depending on the livestock.
 Herder families live in a Ger- which means “home” a small mobile portable dwelling.
 All the family members happily share everything and relationally close together.
 Nomadic people have a very different lifestyle than Western cultures, so if you stay with a Mongolian family during your travel in Mongolia, it’s important to learn about cultures and specific etiquette before you go, so as to avoid any awkward cultural blunders.